-For Server Power Deals and Value Dedicated Server
+For Dedicated Servers, Server Power Deals and Value Dedicated Servers managed in the server administration of the IONOS account

 This article explains how to change the IP address of a server or how to add an additional IP address.